pyserial/pyserial/documentation/pyserial.rst

 Requirements
 ============
 * Python 2.2 or newer
-* pywin32 extensions on Windows
+* ctypes extensions on Windows (is in standard library since Python 2.5+)
 * "Java Communications" (JavaComm) or compatible extension for Java/Jython